-Before a community can receive an ISO Public Protection Classification (PPC™), the community must have at least these minimum facilities and practices:
+Before a community can receive a Public Protection Classification (PPC®), the community must have at least these minimum facilities and practices:

 The community must have a fire department organized permanently under applicable state or local laws.
 The organization must include one person responsible for the operation of the department, usually with the title of “chief.”